4ppleSA0CE/7-DOF-Arm/README.md

 ### Hot paths

-Apple M-series, `-O3`, configurations drawn from a pool built outside the timed
+The timings are from an Apple M-series machine with `-O3`.
+The configurations come from a pool that the benchmark builds outside the timed loop.
-loop:

 | Operation | Time |
 |---|---|